 Christians have a strong belief in the afterlife.
-It is their belief that when a loved one dies, the burial service will focus on their loved one achieving eternal peace in Heaven.
-Another purpose of the burial service is to help give strength to those grieving so they can cope with their loss.
+Christians believe that when a loved one dies, the burial service should focus on their loved one achieving eternal peace in Heaven.
+The burial service is also designed to give strength to those grieving so they can cope with their loss.

 Steps Involved in Christian Burials